Avogadro/manual/4-tools/1-draw-tool.md

 ## 6.

-If the "Adjust Hydrogens" box is checked, hydrogens in the molecule are automatically adjusted to satisfy valency (as shown above).
+If the "Adjust Hydrogens" box is checked, hydrogen atoms in the molecule are automatically adjusted to satisfy valency (as shown above).

 ![][6]